Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Methodology

 where $\xi$ is maximum cross-task perturbation and $\mathrm{Cos}$ calculates the cosine similarity between $Z_l(x)$ and $Z_l(x_r+\delta)$.
 By minimizing the cosine similarity between $Z_l(x)$ and $Z_l(x_r+\delta)$, we keep $x_r+\delta$ away from fake faces $x$ in the feature space and move it towards real faces, thus providing a more correct attack direction and improve query efficiency.

-Algorithm~\ref{alg:cpi} illustrates the whole pipeline of the cross-task perturbation initialization, where $\mathrm{sign}$ represents the sign operation on the gradient and $\mathrm{Clip}_{x_r,\ \xi}(\cdot)$ projects the perturbation $\delta$ to $\xi$-ball in order to satisfy $||\delta||_\infty \leq \xi$.
-The time complexity of CPI is $O(K)$, so the calculation of CPI requires $K$ times of forward and backward propagation of the FR model.
+Algorithm~\ref{alg:cpi} illustrates the whole pipeline of the cross-task perturbation initialization (CPI), where $\mathrm{sign}$ represents the sign operation on the gradient and $\mathrm{Clip}_{x_r,\ \xi}(\cdot)$ projects the perturbation $\delta$ to $\xi$-ball in order to satisfy $||\delta||_\infty \leq \xi$.
+The time complexity of CPI is $O(K)$, so the calculation of CPI requires $K$ times of forward and backward propagation of the face recognition model.
 In this paper, $K=10$.
-We test the time to calculate CPI on the A100, which is about $50.34$ms for an image, with almost no additional overhead.
+We test the time to calculate CPI on a NVIDIA A100, which is about $50.34$ms for an image, with almost no additional overhead.

-Compared with~\cite{I2V}, we leverage the fast sign gradient to generate perturbations efficiently and focus on the high feature correlation between face-related tasks, which is beneficial to the generalizability of our method to adversarial attacks and defenses on more face-related tasks.
-Face recognition distinguishes the identities of different faces and enables the acquisition of more discriminative features.
-Therefore, CPI can provide a better initialization for face forgery detection, which ensures a more correct optimization direction and provides the possibility of attacking multiple face-related intelligent systems simultaneously.
+To sum up, we leverage the fast sign gradient to generate perturbations efficiently and focus on the high feature correlation between face-related tasks, which is beneficial to the generalizability of our method to adversarial attacks and defenses on more face-related tasks.
+As facial recognition models constitute fundamental infrastructure for face-related tasks, they extract the most essential facial features.
+Face forgery detection, being another face-centric task, is also highly sensitive to these features.
+If the high correlation between intermediate features of facial recognition and face forgery detection, perturbations designed to attack facial recognition models can consequently disrupt face forgery detection to a significant extent.
+As convincingly revealed in Figure 2 of the main body, the intermediate features of facial recognition models and face forgery detectors exhibit strong correlation when processing identical face images.
+Therefore, CPI provides superior initialization for attacking face forgery detection systems.
+This ensures a more precise optimization trajectory while enabling simultaneous attacks on multiple face-related intelligent systems.